emacs-mirror/emacs/mps/manual/source/topic/pool.rst

     pool may no longer be used.

-    It is an error to destroy a pool without first destroying all :term:`allocation points <allocation point>` and :term:`segregated
+    It is an error to destroy a pool without first destroying all :term:`allocation points` and :term:`segregated allocation caches`
-    allocation caches <segregated allocation cache>` created in the pool.
+    created in the pool.

 Pool classes
 ------------

-Pools belong to :term:`pool classes <pool class>` that specify policies for how their memory is managed.
-Some pools are :term:`manually managed <manual memory management>` (you must call :c:func:`mps_free` to return a block of memory to the pool) and others are :term:`automatically managed <automatic memory management>` (the :term:`garbage collector` reclaims :term:`unreachable` blocks).
+Pools belong to :term:`pool classes` that specify policies for how their memory is managed.
+Some pools are :term:`manually managed
+<manual memory management>` (you must call :c:func:`mps_free` to
+return a block of memory to the pool) and others are :term:`automatically managed <automatic memory management>` (the :term:`garbage collector` reclaims :term:`unreachable` blocks).

 See :ref:`pool` for a list of pool classes.